-You’ll need to head to either Marlow, Henley (both a 10 minute drive) or Reading (27 minute drive) for ‘proper shopping’ but The Village Store should have most things you need including a Post Office, groceries, locally sourced meat and honey, freshly baked goods, and wine.
+You’ll need to head to either Marlow, Henley (both a 10 minute drive), Reading (27 minute drive) or designer outlet Bicester Village (43 minute drive) for ‘proper shopping’ but The Village Store should have most things you need including a Post Office, groceries, locally sourced meat and honey, freshly baked goods, and wine.

 Culden Faw Estate with its 3,500 acres of mature beech woods, parkland, rolling hills and unspoilt chalk valley is beautiful for walks, plus is home to Culham Court Cricket Ground.
 You’re also in stately home territory here including the Clooney’s wedding reception venue Danesfield House Hotel and Spa, just a seven minute drive away, plus National Trust-owned Cliveden House with its luxury hotel, formal gardens, fantastic literary festival and afternoon tea to boot is 24 minutes in the car.
 Wormsley Estate which hosts the annual Garsington Opera is also a 24 minute drive.
 Greys Court, one of the loveliest National Trust properties in the area, and privately-owned 850 year old Stonor Park with its new children’s play area Tumblestone Hollow, festivals and foodie events are also nearby.
 The River & Rowing Museum in Henley centre is great for kids and offers small but brilliant exhibitions in an accessible, unpretentious space.
 There are also walks aplenty along the Thames Path, Chiltern Way and Shakespeare Way.